The Clear sKin Secrets

 The clients who get clear are the ones who trust the process past the uncomfortable middle part, stick to their skincare like actual homework & embrace the process.
 Clear skin is built in the boring weeks when nothing feels like it's happening but everything is.

-WHY MASKING MATTERS IN A ACNE JOURNEY
+WHY MASKING MATTERS IN A ACNE JOURNEy:

 Your daily routine handles the surface.
 Your mask handles everything underneath it.
+This is truly a slept on ritual.

 A mask stays on your skin for 10–20 minutes.
 That contact time is the entire point — it reaches the congestion sitting below the surface, delivers concentrated actives that actually have time to work, and does the deep reset your cleanser cannot do in 90 seconds.